lilianwaweru/Quotes/README.md

 | When you click the upvote button   | It is going to add the number of votes                  |
 | When you click the downvote button | It is going to deduct the number of votes              |

+## Contact
+You can contact me via slack(lilian waweru) or email me at lilowesh.lw@gmail.com.

+## Link To The site
+Click on this link for the live demo

+## Technologies Used
+1.Angular

+2.Bootstrap

+3.Typescript

+## License
+MIT Copyright (c) 2019 Lilian Waweru